Marach8/alx-low_level_programming/0x03-debugging/README.md

-This about Debbugging on AlX
+This is about ALX Debugging